OpenframeProject/Openframe-Server/README.md

 $ python3 server.py --port=6666 --debug=True
 ```

-The should be self explanatory (defaults are port=8888, debug=False).
+They should be self explanatory (defaults are port=8888, debug=False).